whyscience/mearmpiooo/README.md

-# Object tracking with MearmPi
+# Object tracking with MeArmPi

 ## What's this

-This is test code of object tracking with Mearm Pi.
+This is test code of object tracking with MeArmPi.

 You can do followings:
 * Video streaming from Tello on your browser.